Te Maunga Transfer Station can accept your cleanfill waste.

 Only Te Maunga Transfer Station has the ability to accept and sort cleanfill material.
 Please do not take this material to the Maleme Street Transfer Station unless it is absolutely necessary.

 Do I need to separate my waste into different types before taking it to Te Maunga Transfer Station?

 You don’t have to, but doing so will save you money.
 To see a full breakdown of prices check our transfer station fees and charges page.

 View a full list of rates

 How can I reduce my costs?

 For businesses that generate a high volume of waste (e.g. a truck and trailer weighing 24 tonnes or more), a more cost-effective alternative may be sending waste directly to Hampton Downs in the Waikato.

 Separating your waste into the different waste types accepted at Te Maunga Transfer Station will save you money.

-Learn more about Resource Wise Business
+Learn more about the Resource Wise Programme

 Western Bay of Plenty District Council also has a similar programme called the Business Waste Minimisation Programme.